-Private Full Day Old & New Delhi City tour
+Private Full Day Old and New Delhi City tour

 Take a private 9-hour tour of New and Old Delhi to discover the highlights of India’s capital city.
 Travel with your guide in an air-conditioned car to UNESCO World Heritage sites such as Humayun's Tomb, Jama Masjid and Red fort .